moritzebeling/herbert.gd/README.md

 If you want to contribute to the page content, please get in touch with the editors aka. the staff of the graphic design chair at Marienstraße 1, Weimar.
 Read more at [herbert.gd/info](https://herbert.gd/info).

+## Setup
+The website runs on PHP and uses Kirby as CMS, framework and templating engine.
+On top of that, there is a Svelte frontend JS framework to dynamically render and manipulate lists of posts on client side.
+It fetches json data from a public api that can be accessed by appending `.json` at the end of any page url.
+CSS is not bundled by Svelte, but compiled with Sass.
+All content is lives on the live server.
+Get in touch to get a copy of that.

 ## System requirements for development
 - php 7.3
 - sass